 Recent shenanigans by a particular opposing attorney made me think of a war story which just happens to illustrate Sleazy Attorney Technique no. 8.**

 When I first started practicing I had to be hit over the head with this technique a few times before I knew what was happening.
-I tend to assume the best of people until they give me reason not to, and the first few times this happened I wrote it off as a simple mistake until I finally realized what they were doing.
+I tend to assume the best of people until they give me reason not to, so it took me awhile to recognized the scam.
+Momma Gump always said I was a tad slow.

 Here is the scenario.
 You represent the plaintiff in a breach of contract action, and the opposition is about to take the deposition of your client.
 You’re all sitting around the conference table ready to begin, and opposing counsel turns to you and says, “Before we go on the record, I don’t want to go through a whole deposition if we don’t have to, so I was just wondering if you got a chance to present our settlement offer to your client?”

 There was no settlement offer, as the attorney well knows.
 His goal is to plant a seed of doubt in your client, hoping it will blossom into conflict.
 The client will wonder, “why isn’t my attorney communicating settlement offers to me?
 Is he trying to keep this case going?”

 Another variation can occur at a settlement conference.
 I always fight to never have the parties in the same room, because the situation is just too ripe for abuse.
 But some mediators don’t know what they are doing, or just enjoy drama, and they insist on having a group session before the parties head off to their separate rooms.
 Again, with no settlement offer ever having been made, opposing counsel will work into the conversation something like: